ethereum-optimism/optimism/packages/contracts-bedrock/README.md

 #### Custom Gas Token

 The Custom Gas Token feature is a Beta feature of the MIT licensed OP Stack.
-While it has received initial review from core contributors, it is still undergoing testing, and may have bugs or other issues.
+While it has received initial review from core contributors, it is still undergoing testing, and may have bugs or other issues(e.g, it can't be enabled together with fault proofs at the moment).

 ### Execution